ialbert/bio/README.md

     ATTAAAGGTTTATACCTTCCCAGGTAACAAACCAACCAACTTTCGATCTCTTGTAGATCT
     GTTCTCTAAACGAACTTTAAAATCTGTGTGGCTGTCACTC

 You could also convert the data stored under `ncov` name to formats.
-Let's say `GFF`:
+Let's convert just the `CDS` features annotated for gene `S` to say `GFF`:

     bio ncov --gff --gene S --type CDS